 My summer at Syracuse was really a dream come true.
 I have had my eye on Syracuse since my freshman year of highschool, but my experience at Summer College truly solidified for me that this is the university where I belong. – Hayley I., Summer College student, 2019.

-- Study with faculty from the Political Science Department
+- Study with faculty from the Psychology Department

 - Prepare themselves for college-level courses

 Learn more about PSY 205: Foundations of Human Behavior (6-week):